Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-How to get a pawn loan for fast cash
+How to get pawn shop loans for fast cash in Canada

-If you have any valuable possessions, you could use them to acquire a pawn loan.
+If you have any valuable possessions, you could use them to acquire pawn loans.

 A pawn shop is a great place to sell your items for cash, but if you’re not interested in selling, a loan from a pawn shop is a quick way to get extra cash without having to let go of what you own.
 All you need is something valuable – like a laptop or a piece of jewellery – that the shop can use as collateral.
 It’s like securing a loan with a prized possession, and as long as you repay your loan on time, you’ll get it back.